Grilled Peaches with Brown Sugar Bourbon Sauce

 - 1 tablespoon brown sugar

-- Cut peaches in half and remove pits.
-Lightly brush soft side with oil.
+- Prepare the peaches.
+Cut peaches in half and remove pits.
+Lightly brush the soft side with oil.

-- Lay peaches facedown on grill and let cook 3-5 minutes.
+- Grill the peaches.
+Lay peaches face down on the grill and let cook for 3-5 minutes.
 Optional: then move peaches skin-side down to a higher rack and let cook another 3-5 minutes to allow them to soften throughout.

-- While peaches are cooking, bring butter, brown sugar, and bourbon to a simmer in a small saucepan over low heat.
-Stir occasionally and simmer about 5 minutes, or until sauce thickens.
+- Make the sauce.
+While peaches are cooking, bring butter, brown sugar, and bourbon to a simmer in a small saucepan over low heat.
+Stir occasionally and simmer for about 5 minutes, or until sauce thickens.

-- To serve: place two peach halves on plate, top with 1 scoop of vanilla ice cream and top with brown sugar bourbon sauce.
+- Serve.
+Place two peach halves on a plate, top with 1 scoop of vanilla ice cream and drizzle with brown sugar bourbon sauce.

 - Leftovers and storage: Store grilled peaches in an airtight container in the fridge and enjoy within 3-4 days.
 Store the sauce separately, and drizzle it over the peaches when ready to serve.